workshopbutler/js-widgets/README.md

 2. Login to [Workshop Butler](https://workshopbutler.com), open *Account Settings* -> *API*, activate it and copy an API key for your account
 3. Retrieve all dependences via `npm i`
+4. Install [Hugo](https://gohugo.io) which is used as a template engine

 ## Launch and Build
 `API_KEY=[your API key] npm run watch`

-This command launches a webserver on `http://localhost:8081`.
+This command launches a webserver on `http://localhost:8080`.

-* Open `http://localhost:8081/schedule.html` for the list of all events
+* Open `http://localhost:8080/schedule` for the list of all events
-* Open `http://localhost:8081/trainer-list.html` for the list of all trainers
+* Open `http://localhost:8080/trainers` for the list of all trainers
+* Open `http://localhost:8080/testimonials` for the list of testimonials

 To compile a theme, use `npm run build`.
 The compiled files are in `dist/` directory.